 I've attached some screenshots for your reference.
 It seems that either QGIS, the PostgreSQL database or the way in which SERIAL columns are being communicated from one to the other has somehow changed recently, but I'm not sure as to where the change exists or how to resolve the behaviour.
 I'm hoping someone with more knowledge of the inner workings of QGIS and the PostGIS layer management will have some more understanding of what is happening here.
 This is the strangest behaviour I have ever come across in my 10 years of working with PostgreSQL/PostGIS and I'm absolutely stumped.

-#1 Updated by David Mancini 11 months ago
+#1 Updated by David Mancini about 1 year ago

 - File working_table_definition.png added